filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled unless there is a need to access LDAP servers using cURL.

-### libressl
-Pass the `--with-mbedtls` option to the configure script.
-Provide an ability to use the LibreSSL (modernized fork of OpenSSL) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

-It is safe to disable this flag if a different backed is preferred, and it should only ever be enabled system-wide, because OpenSSL can't be installed at the same time as LibreSSL on the same system.

 ### mbedtls
 Pass the `--with-ssl` option to the configure script.
 Provide an ability to use the Mbed TLS library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.